SaMnCo/docker-neuraltalk2/README.md

 I thought I would create a simple Dockerfile to make it easy for people to start playing with the Neural Talk, which is a very very cool tech with tons of applications.

-There are 4 folders:
+There are 2 folders:

+* Neuraltalk contains containers for the Neural Talk 2 networks
+* DeepBelief is an implementation of the [JetPac Deep Belief SDK](https://github.com/jetpacapp/DeepBeliefSDK)

+Then in each folders, various Dockerfiles are present, sorted by extensions:

 * amd64 is a CPU only image analysis, to run on your laptop or a non-nVidia enabled computer.
 This one is also automatically pushed to the Docker Hub.
 * amd64-gpu is built using the nvidia images.
 For some reasons, nVidia doesn't publish an image with cuDNN v3 so I can't have it published automagically, but provide instructions at the end of this document
-* armhf: is my big failure so far, but I wanted to run this on a tiny raspberry pi 2.
-Unfortunately and despite great support from the team writing the original work, it seems this code doesn't like 32b processors like ARMv7, at least for now.
+* armhf: Supposedly compiled and working on 32b ARMv7 processors (powering Raspberry Pi 2 for example).
+Unfortunately, for now, and despite great support from the team writing the original work, it seems the neuraltalk2 doesn't like 32b processors like ARMv7, at least for now.
+Deepbelief however is OK.
-* armhf-deepbelief: which leads me to this last folder, with a working but less powerful solution, based on [Deep Belief work](https://github.com/jetpacapp/DeepBeliefSDK)

-Note that the 2 ARM images cannot be built on the Docker Hub, but you can build it at home on your own ARM machine, or use an ARM public cloud.
+Note that the ARM images cannot be built on the Docker Hub, but you can build it at home on your own ARM machine, or use an ARM public cloud.
 I am doing my best to publish the images to the registry as well.

 The intention of the containers is only to use a pre-trained model.
 I may change this in the future or if people request it (or for nerdy fun at some point :)

 # Neural Talk Containers

-* Stored in folders amd64, amd64-gpu and armhf

 ## What this container does